Nethermind Joins Arbitrum

 Execution Clients (EL) are independent software implementations of the Ethereum Virtual Machine (EVM) that are responsible for taking user transactions, executing them correctly, and appending those state changes to the blockchain ledger.

-Having multiple implementations can improve decentralization and minimize single point of failure.
+Having multiple implementations can improve decentralization and minimize single points of failure.
 Up until now, Nitro, which is based on Geth, has been the only client that has been used for running Arbitrum chains.
 Nitro is fast, reliable, and has carried Arbitrum through many major milestones.
 But now that Arbitrum has matured, becoming one of the most widely adopted L2s today, the timing is right for additional clients.

-Nethermind: High Performance, Lower Overhead
+Introducing Nethermind: High Performance, Lower Overhead

 For node runners that have ever watched their RPCs lag, or sync times crawl, whilst simultaneously pulling out every last strand of hair from their scalp, well, Nethermind may be the client you need.